google/go-cloud/internal/docs/pubsub/design.md

 1. Add a new package called `acmepubsub`.
 2. Add private `topic` and `subscription` types to `acmepubsub` implementing the corresponding interfaces in the `github.com/go-cloud/pubsub/driver` package.
-3. Add a func called `acmepubsub.OpenTopic` that creates an `acmepubsub.topic` and returns a concrete `pubsub.Topic` object make from it.
+3. Add a func called `acmepubsub.OpenTopic` that creates an `acmepubsub.topic` and returns a concrete `pubsub.Topic` object made from it.
 4. Add a func called `acmepubsub.OpenSubscription` that creates an `acmepubsub.subscription` and returns a `pubsub.Subscription` object made from it.

 Here is a sketch of what the `acmepubsub` package could look like: